casey/flotilla/README.md

 * GET /    -> get total weight of all edges

 This guy will probably need a background task queue to avoid datastore write contention.
 It might seem weird like a weird service, but I need something to track document revision history, and this seems like the minimum needed to support that.

-### Enumerate - A service for assigning small sequential numbers to things

-* GET /KEY/VALUE -> get number for VALUE in the KEY namespace
-* GET /KEY/NUMBER -> get value for NUMBER in the KEY namespace
-* PUT /KEY/VALUE -> establishes number for VALUE in the KEY namespace, as small as possible, start at 0

-Just used to establish small, nice to look at integers for things like users, published pieces of content, etc. Think vimeo video ids.